 Refer to the course descriptions for course prerequisites.

-All Applicants, including those enrolled in a graduate degree program at UTSA, must obtain written approval from the certificate program admissions committee.
+All Applicants, including those enrolled in a graduate degree program at UT San Antonio, must obtain written approval from the certificate program admissions committee.
 All applicants must have a minimum of one to two years of continuous work experience in the field of real estate or related discipline as approved in writing by the program advisor.
 If the request is approved, this form will be signed by the Certificate Program Advisor and the Dean of the College or Director of the Center in which the certificate program is housed.
 A copy of this form will be sent to the Graduate Advisor of Record for the student’s degree program, the department in which the applicant’s program is housed, and the Graduate School.

 Applicants who are pursuing a certificate as special graduate students will not be eligible for financial aid.